I’m a partner at CAM LLP where I focus on helping people who have suffered serious personal injuries.

-- Since my kids came along, my focus has been on coaching sports and volunteering on various boards in the community.
+- Over the years I have been actively involved in coaching minor sports and volunteering on various boards in the community.
 I’ve coached soccer, hockey, and baseball at a variety of ages and levels.
-It’s been great to see my kids enjoy sports as much as I do.
+It’s been great to see my kids and their friends enjoy sports as much as I do.

 Outside the Office

 - I’ve always been involved in sports.
-I played junior hockey and baseball in the top league in Alberta.
+I played junior hockey and played baseball in the top league in Alberta.
 I was also a power skating instructor and in the summer taught summer sports camps for kids.
-Today I continue to play hockey and am an avid golfer and mountain biker.
+Today I continue to play hockey and am an avid golfer, mountain biker and stand up paddle boarder.
 Weather permitting, I regularly commute to and from the office by bike.

-- I’m also a life-long traveler, having travelled extensively throughout North America, Europe, Australia, New Zealand, and the South Pacific.
-My wife and I still travel with our children, but we now tend to stick closer to home.
+- I’m also a life-long traveler, having travelled extensively throughout North America, South America, Europe, Australia, New Zealand, and the South Pacific